samdravitzki/samdravitzki/.github/iac-setup.md

 The bicep template will handle automatically deploying the infrastructure but there are some manual steps required to set it up

-### Steps used to authenticate the Github workflow
+### Steps used to authenticate the GitHub workflow

 A workload identity is a type of identity used to authenticate a software workload.

-For the github workflow to be able to deploy and manage infrastructure in azure it needs to authenticate for which it uses a workload identity
+For the GitHub workflow to be able to deploy and manage infrastructure in azure it needs to authenticate for which it uses a workload identity

-The following are the steps followed to enable this repos github workflow to authenticate against azure enabling it to deploy and manage infrastructure through bicep
+The following are the steps followed to enable this repos GitHub workflow to authenticate against azure enabling it to deploy and manage infrastructure through bicep

 #### 1. Created an App Registration

-Using the following command create an application registration for the github workflow
+Using the following command create an application registration for the GitHub workflow

 ```bash
 az ad app create --display-name 'Github workflow - Sam Dravitzki'